 The Pinzon Luxury towel is 100 percent cotton and comes in blue, gray, sage green, ivory and white.
 It measures 30 x 56 inches and has a simple pique border.
 No special care is required, but like most thick towels, it may require some extra time in the dryer; reviewers caution that this towel stays damp for quite sometime when air-dried.Continue to 5 of 12 below.

 Best Budget: AmazonBasics Quick-Dry 3-Piece Towel Set

-If you're not looking to spend a bundle this 3-piece towel set from Amazon gives you a bath, hand and washcloth all at a bargain price.
-And just because you're paying discount prices doesn't mean you are sacrificing quality, this set is made with 100% cotton, is lightweight, dries quickly and actually absorbs moisture unlike other competitors.
+If you're not looking to spend a bundle this 3-piece towel set from Amazon gives you a bath, hand, and washcloth all at a bargain price.
+And just because you're paying discount prices doesn't mean you are sacrificing quality, this set is made with 100 percent cotton, is lightweight, dries quickly and actually absorbs moisture, unlike other competitors.

-The bath towel measures 54" x 30" with the hand towel coming in at 28" x 16" and the washcloth 12" x 12".
+The bath towel measures 54 x 30 inches with the hand towel coming in at 28 x 16 inches and the washcloth 12 x 12 inches.
 The set is available in eight colors from a white to a bold purple so you're sure to find something that matches your style.

 06 of 12